jeantimex/map-agent/README.md

-# map-navigator-agent
+# Map Agent

-An AI agent that helps navigate Google Maps
+An AI agent that helps navigate the Google Maps